MicrosoftDocs/msteams-docs/msteams-platform/graph-api/activity-feed/test-activity-feed-json-file.md

 ---
 title: Testing activity feed notifications in Teams
-description: JSON  test file resource-specific consent in Teams using Postman
+description: JSON  test file activity feed notifications in Teams using Postman
 localization_priority:  Normal
 author: laujan
 ms.author: lajanuar
 ms.topic: How-to
-keywords: teams authorization OAuth SSO AAD rsc Postman Graph json
+keywords: teams activity feed notifications Postman Graph json
 ---

-# Test RSC Postman collection JSON
+# Test activity feed notifications Postman collection JSON

 >[!NOTE]
 > Depending on the user you want to send notification **from** and the **target user/recipient** you may have to update those parameter in the payload.